core-wg/oscore/draft-ietf-core-object-security.md

 The server may only have space for a limited number of security contexts, or only be able to handle a limited number of protocols in parallel.
 If the server receives a request #1 and is not capable of executing it then it may respond with an unprotected 5.03 (Service Unavailable).

-Request #1 may be a replay of a previous client request, and this may not be detected because the server does not have a fresh replay window.
+Replaying an old request with a value of 'kid_context' which the server does not recognize could trigger the protocol.
 This causes the server to generate the second security context and send a response.
 But if the client did not expect a response it will be discarded.

 Replaying response #1 in response to some request other than request #1 will fail to verify, since the integrity of response #1 is associated to request #1, through the ID context used in response #1, and the Partial IV of request #1 included in the external_aad of response #1.